How to Save Money on London Hotels for a 5 to 7 Night Stay (2026)

 FAQs: week long London hotel costs

 London has high demand most of the year and rates change a lot by date and day.
-A week that touches July finals, December holiday peaks, a big conference or a bank holiday weekend will simply price higher.
+A week that touches July event spikes, December hotel peaks, a big conference or a bank holiday weekend will simply price higher.
 On top of that, weekend nights in key areas and certain midweek dates can be far more expensive than others.
 When you add all of that across seven nights, the total can look shocking.

 If you can, avoid arriving on Friday and leaving on Sunday.
 Try to anchor your trip around cheaper nights like Sunday and midweek and use business district hotels at weekends, when they often flip to their best value.
 If you want to keep Friday and Saturday in a premium area, consider moving to a different area for Sunday to Thursday to balance the total.